sarahzu/DS-for-SE-2018-Seminar/social_technical_aspects/Worksheet_social_technical_aspects_paper_2.md

 3. What is the **methodology** used to answer the research question(s) or reach the goal?

 For this study they focused as mentioned above on post-release failures of software development within the same company.
-They used geographical and commit data and divided the Vista binaries into two cateogries: Binaries developed by distributed teams and binaries developed by collocated teams.
-They examined the distributed development at multiple levels of geographical separation.
+Firstly, they used geographical and commit data and divided the Vista binaries into two cateogries: Binaries developed by distributed teams and binaries developed by collocated teams.
+The categorization was done in five different ways, each time using a different split of the geograpphic levels (see question 4).
+To evaluate the first hypothesis H1 they examined the distribution of the number of post-release failures per binary in both categories.
+The analysis was performed on all five different splits.

-Additionally, they examined the complexity and mainentance characteristics of distributed and collocated binaraires in order to see whether if there are differences that can influence the post-release quality.
-It is possible that this is a confounding variable.
+For the second hypothesis H2, they examined the complexity and mainentance characteristics of distributed and collocated binaraires (metrics such as functions, complexity, churn size, etc.) in order to see whether if there are differences that could influence the post-release quality.
+The effect of the metrics were evaluated with the spearman rank correlation of distribution level of binaries and the metrics (see question 5).

 4. What **data** does the paper use?